Vaughan Williams – Hodie, Fantasia on Christmas Carol

 Hilary Davon Wetton, conductor

-As usual, two works from two different stages of Ralph Vaughan Williams’s career are collected in this Christmas recording: the Fantasia of Christmas Carols and Hodie.
+As in this other recording, two works from two different stages of Ralph Vaughan Williams’s career are collected in this Christmas recording: the Fantasia of Christmas Carols and Hodie.
 The former, composed in 1912, proves Vaughan William’s lifelong interest for early folk music, an interest that inspired him several other works as English Hymnal, Twelve Traditional Christmas Carols from Herefordshire and On Christmas Night before culminating with Hodie, the most popular among his Christmas works and completed just few months before his death.

 The present recording presents a very good performance of the Fantasia and of Hodie.
 Hilary Davon Wetton conducts the Royal Philharmonic Orchestra (in Hodie only, of course) obtaining a sound of wide beauty that really allows the listener to enjoy the joyful atmosphere of this inspiring work.
 The impression is that the conductor’s intention is to characterize this wonderful work with thoughtfulness, where joy is revealed by details, as in the solicitous singing of the chorus in The blessed son of God or angelical trebles in Now when Jesus was born.